ampproject/amphtml/extensions/amp-list/amp-list.md

 ### Specifying an overflow

-Optionally, the `<amp-list>` element can contain an element with an `overflow` attribute.
-This element is shown if the AMP Runtime cannot resize the `<amp-list>` element as requested, which is the case if the list is inside the viewport.
-If the list is outside the viewport, it will be automatically expanded.
+Optionally, the `<amp-list>` element can contain an element with the `overflow` attribute.
+The AMP `overflow` attribute to resize AMP components that fetch content if the AMP framework is unable to size the component as requested.
+An element inside of the AMP component with the `overflow` attribute will appear if one of the following conditions are met:

+- The AMP component is in the viewport and the bottom of the `overflow` element is below the viewport.

+- The AMP component is in the viewport and bottom of the `overflow` element is within 15% of the height of the entire page and within 1000px of the end of the page.

+If `amp-list` is outside the viewport, it will be automatically expanded.

 *Example: Displaying an overflow when the list needs more space*